 For the most part this strategy worked well for us, but again, this is a delicate subject for many people so move slowly.
 We still enjoy taking family out to dinner to celebrate special occasions.
 The trick is ensuring the frequency is once or twice per year, not once or twice per month!
 At our worst, every weekend had become a celebration for someone or something, and we were buying someone a drink or a meal on a weekly basis.
 This had to be phased out, and over time, we were able to reduce the amount we spent on this category by two-thirds!

 Ah, the miscellaneous category.
-The area of Mint where everything is conveniently swept under the rug!
+The area of Personal Capital where everything is conveniently swept under the rug!
 We knew if we were going to get serious paying off our mortgage, we needed to tidy up all areas of the budget, and the ‘misc' area was ripe with opportunity.

 Entertainment made up a large portion of our miscellaneous spending, so we got out the red marker and started circling unnecessary luxury items on our monthly statements.
 What did we find?
 Weekly trips to the movie theater (complete with over priced theater refreshments), an XM radio subscription, and expensive season tickets to Broadway style shows.